 Recovery and Aftercare in Oral and Maxillofacial Surgery

-Recovery from oral and maxillofacial surgery varies significantly depending on the specific procedure performed, but modern techniques and improved understanding of healing processes have made recovery more predictable and comfortable than ever before.
+Recovery from oral and maxillofacial surgery varies significantly depending on the specific procedure performed, but modern techniques and improved healing processes have made recovery more predictable and comfortable than ever before.
 Most patients find that following post-operative instructions carefully leads to faster healing and fewer complications.

 Long-term success with oral and maxillofacial surgery often depends on maintaining excellent oral hygiene and following through with any additional treatments recommended by your surgical team.
 Many procedures require coordination with your general dentist for ongoing care and maintenance of treatment results.